 Dr. Bill Hardgrave began serving as Auburn University’s Provost and Senior Vice President for Academic Affairs in January, 2018.
-He is the Wells Fargo Professor in the Harbert College of Business, where he also served as dean from August 2010 through December 2017.
+He served as dean of the Harbert College of Business from August 2010 through December 2017.

 As the chief academic officer, Provost Hardgrave provides leadership to Auburn’s 12 colleges and schools and oversees the university’s academic resources, support units, and instructional and research programs.
 Establishing the academic priorities for the university, Hardgrave leads initiatives designed to promote student and faculty success and ensures the quality of student learning at the graduate and undergraduate levels.
 Providing leadership to the faculty, Hardgrave manages the processes for faculty recruitment, appointments, promotions, and tenure.